bitrise-io/devcenter/_articles/en/team-management/organizations/creating-org.md

 To run builds as an Organization, you need to subscribe to an **Organization** plan.

-## Creating an organization
+## Creating an Organization

-No need for lengthy preparation when you wish to create an organization on Bitrise: all you really need is an existing Bitrise account - this will be the default owner of the organization - and an organization name.
+No need for lengthy preparation when you wish to create an Organization on Bitrise: all you really need is an existing Bitrise account - this will be the default owner of the Organization - and an Organization name.
 You can set up everything else later!

 1. Log in to [bitrise.io](https://www.bitrise.io).
 2. On the top menu bar, find the **+** symbol and click it.

    ![Screenshot](/img/team-management/organization/add-org.png)
-3. Choose **Add organization** from the dropdown menu.
+3. Choose **Add Organization** from the dropdown menu.

-   Alternatively, you can create a new organization from:
+   Alternatively, you can create a new Organization from:
    * your **Account settings** page: find the **+ New Organization** option under **ORGANIZATION** on the left.
-4. In the pop-up window, enter the name and the billing email of your organization, and click **Create**.
+4. In the pop-up window, enter the name and the billing email of your Organization, and click **Create**.
 By default, your invoices will be sent to the billing email you set here.

    ![](/img/create-new-org.png)

-   Please note that you will NOT be able to create an organization if the domain part of your email address contains uppercase letters.
+   Please note that you will NOT be able to create an Organization if the domain part of your email address contains uppercase letters.
    * org@example.com will work.
    * org@Example.com will NOT work!
 5. Provide your billing information.